35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 [^4] Planning Statement Addendum 22/AP/226, Oct 2024, 6.35, 6.36 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>

 [^5] [Officer's report 22/AP/2226, 17 Jan 2023](https://moderngov.southwark.gov.uk/documents/s111174/Report%20-%20Aylesbury%20Phase%202B.pdf)  para 128.
 A habitable room is one that is used for living, sleeping, eating or cooking (not a bathroom).
-Using figures for the social housing on the whole estate gives an average of 3.06 hb rms per dwelling (Officer's report 14/AP/3844, 23 April 2015, para 89).
+The figures used to calculate the average number of habitable rooms for social housing on the whole estate come from the Officer's report 14/AP/3844, 23 April 2015, para 89.